nuxt-community/auth-module/docs/options.md

 * Default: `false`

+Either a boolean or a function is accepted.
+If a function is passed, it will take the same arguments as `onError` handlers and return `Boolean` to inform whether a reset should be performed.

-If enabled, user will be automatically logged out if any error happens.
+If enabled, user will be automatically logged out if an error happens.
 (For example when token expired)

 ### `rewriteRedirects`